wbcmedia/wbcmedia.github.io/draft.md

 - Ghost of Lord Naff drifts in, begins to try speaking to the others, waving his hand in their faces etc
 - He points at the coffin

 **_Lord Naff_** : Who's in there?
 I say, Freddie, what's going on.
 Freddie, why are you ignoring me?
 Mrs B, why won't anyone speak to me?
+I don't think they can see me.
 Can you see me?

 - He has banter with audience
 - Ella, an urchin ghost wanders up aisle